Unit 5 Continuity & Change

 Revolution

 Fed up with the oppressive conditions, the revolt breaks out.
+The enslaved people fought against their enslavers but often lacked training until Louverture stepped up.

 Post-Event